 Building the business

 I was shooting/editing/designing the albums/answering email n calls/doing my website, being a dad to a small girl and a husband to my wife.
 I was exhausted and tired, but before I knew it the enquiries were filling my calendar.
-I hadn’t prepared to move as fast, I had to quickly hire a graphic designer who could help me with my website, someone to help me with my SEO and someone who could help me with the editing.
+I hadn’t prepared to move as fast, I had to quickly hire a graphic designer who could help me with my website, someone to help me with my SEO and someone who could help me with the production.
 There were large gaps in my skills for which I attended photography workshops and devoured whatever I could online.
-Finally, the business was thriving, Aaah what a feeling it was!
+Finally, the business started thriving, Aaaaaah what a feeling it was!
 I was now shooting weddings across the finest destinations like Thailand, Kathmandu, Udaipur, Goa and Kerala.
 I could now put a title to my name as as a destination wedding photographer :)

 Here are my key takeaways, if you are looking at making your career in wedding photography keep in mind the below points.

 Please know that wedding photography or any genre in photography needs quality skills to thrive.
 If you want to get into wedding photography, let me tell you it’s one of the most challenging areas of photography.
 Know the camera and the accessories (flash, lights, editing softwares etc) .
 Attend workshops, do online courses ( Udemy & Lynda have plenty of courses) and shoot whatever you can get your hands to.
 Your skills and knowledge will give you the confidence to deliver in any situation.